 Because the U.S. Department of Housing and Urban Development (HUD) grants funds to states, local governments, and PHAs each year, HUD passes Congress's affirmative obligation onto its grantees.
 In order to receive federal housing funds, grantees must sign a certification that they are administering their own programs related to housing and urban development in a way that affirmatively furthers the policies of the Fair Housing Act.

-A now-removed 2015 rule from HUD that was nevertheless, based on many court rulings under the Fair Housing Act, said, “Affirmatively furthering fair housing means taking meaningful actions, in addition to combating discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics.”
+A July 2021 interim final rule, based on many court rulings under the Fair Housing Act, says, “Affirmatively furthering fair housing means taking meaningful actions, in addition to combating discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics.”

 Fair Housing Plans and Actions

 Since 2012, BMC has assisted local governments and PHAs in in developing plans and carrying out actions related to their affirmative fair housing responsibilities:

 - Regional Analysis of Impediments to Fair Housing Choice (AI): Check this page to see the 2020 Regional AI for Baltimore-area local governments and PHAs, including new action and implementation plans for the coming five years.
 This page also includes information on the previous 2012 Regional AI and implementation.

 - Rental Home Affordability Preservation Policy and Task Force: In 2016 the region's housing agencies adopted a new Regional Preservation Policy and created this Task Force to implement it.